SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 provides the best results when deployed in space or at night.
 Cost: Difficult (4,555 credits).

-“EGGSSlIIH: "6 SHEER MlEIISJ > Hnmnsauienls
+"EGGSSlIIH: "6 SHEER MlEIISJ > Hnmnsauienls

 Rates: We still get e-cards from him